Back to Fun Run Playbook

 Quick answer

-Run event day during school hours, split large schools into AM/PM groups, keep each group around one hour, and rely on teachers for control and flow.
+Run event day during school hours, split large schools into AM/PM groups, keep each group around one hour, and keep it fun.

 Start here